 Beautiful facilities professionally maintained offering safe and high-quality environments for all of our players to enjoy the game.

 See Whats going on at Tennessee Soccer Academy

-Online registration is now open for the 2023 Spring Recreational Season in Lakeland.
-The deadline to register is February 13th with the season beginning on March 20th.
-The Spring season will be back at the amazing Lakeland Prep Athletic Annex fields with beautiful fields, lights, bathrooms, and much more.
+Online registration is open for the 2023 Fall Recreational Season in Lakeland.
+The deadline to register has been extended to August 13th with the season beginning on August 28th.
+The Fall season will be back at the amazing Lakeland Prep Athletic Annex fields with beautiful fields, lights, bathrooms, and much more.
 Don’t miss out!
 Register Today!